On this page

 Before you debug anything, identify which side the error is on:

-• Error in browser DevTools console → client-side
+• Error in browser DevTools console: client-side

-• Error during next build → build-time (TypeScript, import errors, static generation)
+• Error during next build: build-time, TypeScript, import errors, static generation

 This guide covers all three.

-Debugging Server-Side Errors (Server Components + API Routes)
+Debugging Server-Side Errors

 Server Components run on the Node.js server.
 Their errors print to the terminal, not the browser.